 Getting a home loan requires the best rating because it involves significant amounts of money.
 If you have not made any missteps in the past, you probably have a good chance of getting a mortgage at an attractive rate.
 But with a poor credit history, it is hard to expect that you will be trusted.
-You need to take steps to improve your reputation.
+Here’s everything you need to know about how to improve your credit score to buy a home.

 What Affects Your Credit Score?